HUHARED/LiberRPA/README.md

 # LiberRPA

-LiberRPA is an RPA toolkit built for hands-on, down-to-earth engineers.
+LiberRPA is an RPA toolkit designed for practical, hands-on engineers.

 # Features